Historic plantation home reopens for tours after renovation - South Carolina Radio Network

 “We’re excited about adding to that because you never really stop discovering things,” Sherrer said.
 “It’s always good to go back and take a look at your historic properties and your historic references and resources and ask questions about them.”

-“They have been incredibly helpful through the process.
-We’re not the experts and they certainly are,” she said.

-Cook said after the house closed after the 2014 ice storm damage, the interior renovations took about 14 months to complete.
+Cook said the interior renovations took about 14 months to complete after the ice storm.

 “We’re excited to be able to get back to access Kensington because it is a shared resource and a shared and treasured and very finite and irreplaceable resource for the community,” Sherrer said.
 “So we applaud International Paper’s stewardship of it and we’re very thankful for us being able to continue in the partnership.”

 The tours on June 9 are sold out but Cook said more are planned for the fall.
-Click here for information.
+Click here for information